Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Burn you modified save into the Game Boy Camera ;
 - Enjoy with your old-new image.

-The scanning code basically extracts and analyses values at addresses 0x011D7 to 0x011F4 that contains the state and numbering of any image slot on the save.
+The scanning code basically extracts and analyses values at addresses 0x011D7 to 0x011F4 that contains the state and numbering of any image slot on the save (which I will call "state vector").
 These data are also duplicated from addresses 0x011B2 to 0x011CF.
 Any number between 0x00 and 0x1D on this state vector represents the image number (minus one) that shows on the cameras screen, FF is an unused slot (erased of never used).
 The number assignated to an image on camera is in consequence not related to the slot number (or physical address).
-Deleting an image on camera will simply write FF on the vector state and all images will be renumbered dynamically, but image data stay on their respective slots as long as another image is not written on it.
+Deleting an image on camera will simply write 0xFF on the vector state at the good place and all images will be renumbered dynamically, but image data stay on their respective slots as long as another image is not written on it.
 When a picture is taken, memory slots marked as unused on the vector state will be used by writing data in priority to the lowest address one.
 Next image illustrates the principle of this state vector :

 ![Vector state](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Vector%20state.png)

-Anyway, there is a checksum system at addresses 0x011D5-0x011D6 and 0x011FA-0x011FB that precludes any possibility of un-erasing a picture by simply reversing the order of operation on the vector state.
-Doing this simply messes-up all the filesystem and forces the camera to self-erase vector state.
+Anyway, there is a checksum system at addresses 0x011D5-0x011D6 and 0x011FA-0x011FB that precludes any possibility of un-erasing a picture by simply manipulating the state vector.
+Doing this simply forces the camera to replace any value on sate vector by 0xFF (means you've fucked your precious images...).

 # So...